pavitranew/session-5/readme.md

     $scope.deleteRecipe = recipeid => $http.delete('/api/recipes/' + recipeid);
 ```

-Clicking on an X will remove a recipe but you need to refresh to see the result.
+Clicking on an `✖︎` will remove a recipe but you need to refresh to see the result.
 It has no effect on the view ($scope).

 Pass the `index` of the selected recipe to the function: